TheRandomLabs/CurseAPI/README.md

 ## Using with Gradle

-CurseAPI uses SLF4J to log warnings and errors.
-Use the following in your buildscript to enable SLF4J with Log4j 2:
+CurseAPI uses SLF4J to log warnings, errors and information messages.
+Put the following in your buildscript to enable SLF4J with Log4j 2:

 ```groovy